UMMS Member Leadership Biographies

-Dr. deBorja is currently chairman of the Department of Medicine, physician director of Patient Safety and Quality, and medical director for Population Health at University of Maryland Baltimore Washington Medical Center, as well as the president and chief executive officer of University of Maryland Community Medical Group.
+Dr. deBorja is currently chairman of the Department of Medicine, physician director of Patient Safety and Quality, and medical director for Population Health at University of Maryland Baltimore Washington Medical Center.

 Cindy Kelleher joined the executive team at the University of Maryland Rehabilitation & Orthopaedic Institute and in 2013 and has served as the senior director of business development and marketing until being appointed president and chief executive officer in January 2015.
 During her tenure, she has enhanced awareness and operation of the Institute and the University of Maryland Rehabilitation Network, with a focus on post-acute care continuum and led efforts to revise and implement new programs to meet the needs of patients and the community.